snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 To get your cloud environment ready for your Snowplow pipeline to be installed:

-### Create a new account
+### Create a new subscription

-Create a new Azure account and tenant segregated from anything else you have running in Azure.
+We require a new subscription which does not contain anything else that you have running in Azure.
+If you don't have an Azure account, then you will need to create a new Azure account and tenant, along with a subscription for Snowplow to use.
 For the latest documentation on setting up a new account and tenant please refer to the [Azure documentation](https://azure.microsoft.com/).

 ### Enable billing for the account